robertdj/r-dockerfiles/README.md

 The `Makefile` contains commands to build each of the images.
 Check the file to see the build arguments for Docker.

+# Deps

+Contains the runtime dependencies for R.

 # Minimal